-Marijuana is legal for recreational use in both Colorado and Washington, and soon to be in Oregon and Alaska.
+Marijuana is legal for recreational use in four states now, with many more inching closer.
 More than a year having passed since Colorado officially opened its market up to the public; there have been millions of dollars in profits made, and tens of thousands of jobs created.
-Washington’s market opened in July, but has been slower to develop.
+Washington’s market opened in July 2014, but was slower to develop.
 Even so, the economic gains have been clear.

 Tax revenue has been the major selling point to local governments throughout the legalization effort.
 But there are also numerous other economical benefits to ending prohibition, including an influx of new jobs to the market.
 Keeping cannabis relegated to the black market meant that the profits from its sale, as well as those working to earn those profits, stayed off the books.
 By bringing marijuana into the legal realm, an accurate picture of how much money there is, and how many people there are working within the industry, is being developed for the first time.